Design Considerations

 Single Site Download (SSD) |

-Nomad's Single Site Download (SSD) feature ensures a download across the WAN only happens once per site.
+The Single Site Download (SSD) feature ensures a download across the WAN only happens once per site.
 It does this by maintaining information about which subnets are neighbors of each other (accessible on LAN rather than WAN), so that when an elected master considers a download from a DP rather than a peer in its subnet, it can discover which other local subnets already has the package.
 These subnets are typically at a single customer site, specifically a single geographical location.
-Nomad SSD uses Content Distribution.
-When a Nomad client downloads a package, it registers this information with Content Distribution, enabling a profile to be created on which Nomad clients hold particular packages.
+SSD uses Microsoft content distribution.
+When a 1E Content Distribution client downloads a package, it registers this information with 1E Content Distribution, enabling a profile to be created on which 1E Content Distribution clients hold particular packages.
 When SSD is enabled in the CDA wizard, then Content registration is also enabled. |

 |